 1. Junkyard Golf

-Junkyard Golf has taken Manchester by storm.
+Junkyard Golf has taken the UK by storm, and Manchester is no exception.
 It’s basically indoor golf but with bars scattered across the course and a healthy helping of UV lights.
 This is my favourite group activity before a big night out in Manchester but works just as well for a date spot if you fancy wooing your date with your mini golfing skills.

 2. Northern Quarter Bar Crawl

-The Northern Quarter is best described as the Shorditch of Manchester.
+Manchester’s Northern Quarter is best described as the Shorditch of the north of England.
 A trendy neighbourhood with tons of quirky bars and restaurants which is why it’s my favourite area of Manchester for a bar crawl.

 Some of my favourite bars to visit on a night in Manchester’s Northern Quarter are: